Devon Energy (DVN) Reports Q3 Earnings: What Key Metrics Have to Say

 - Average Daily Production - Total Oil: 390 millions of barrels of oil per day compared to the 387.58 millions of barrels of oil per day average estimate based on eight analysts.

-- Average Daily Production - Total Gas: 1410 millions of cubic feet per day compared to the 1380.75 millions of cubic feet per day average estimate based on eight analysts.
+- Average Daily Production - Total Gas: 1410 millions of cubic feet per day versus the eight-analyst average estimate of 1380.75 millions of cubic feet per day.

 - Average Daily Production - Total NGL: 228 millions of barrels of oil per day compared to the 221.11 millions of barrels of oil per day average estimate based on eight analysts.

-- Production - Total oil equivalent per day: 853 millions of barrels of oil equivalent per day versus the seven-analyst average estimate of 838.7 millions of barrels of oil equivalent per day.
+- Production - Total oil equivalent per day: 853 millions of barrels of oil equivalent per day compared to the 838.7 millions of barrels of oil equivalent per day average estimate based on seven analysts.

 - Production - Oil - Anadarko Basin: 12 millions of barrels of oil versus the four-analyst average estimate of 12.74 millions of barrels of oil.

-- Production - NGL - Delaware Basin: 134 millions of barrels of oil versus 135.61 millions of barrels of oil estimated by four analysts on average.
+- Production - Oil - Other: 3 millions of barrels of oil versus the four-analyst average estimate of 3.01 millions of barrels of oil.

-- NGL (MBbls/d) - Rockies: 53 millions of barrels of oil versus the four-analyst average estimate of 42.34 millions of barrels of oil.
+- Revenues- Oil: $2.27 billion versus $2.2 billion estimated by four analysts on average.
+Compared to the year-ago quarter, this number represents a -0.3% change.

-- Production - NGL - Eagle Ford: 11 millions of barrels of oil versus the four-analyst average estimate of 14.46 millions of barrels of oil.
+- Revenues- Gas: $186 million compared to the $201.52 million average estimate based on four analysts.
+The reported number represents a change of +279.6% year over year.

 - Revenues- Marketing and midstream revenues: $1.44 billion versus the four-analyst average estimate of $1.3 billion.
 The reported number represents a year-over-year change of +27.4%.